riseldcani/my-cpp-excercises/README.md

-hey there this repo is to have track of my progress
+hey there this repo will be used to keep track of my progress